GeveoAu/blog/_posts/2021-02-25-Allure-Report-Integration-with-Cypress.md

 **Allure Report Integration with Cypress**

 There are lots of cool testing frameworks for different programming languages.
 Unfortunately, only a few of them can provide good representation of test execution output.
-An open-source framework designed to create test execution reports that are clear to everyone in the team.
+Allure Report Framework is an open-source framework designed to create test execution reports that are clear to everyone in the team.

-### **What is Allure Reports?**
+### **What is Allure Report?**

 Allure Framework is a flexible lightweight multi-language test report tool that not only shows a very concise representation of what have been tested in a neat web report form.